sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 # Commenting
 Elixir provides three main ways to add comments and docstrings to a project:
 - Single-line comments: Can be introduced using the hash `#` symbol.
 - Module documentation: Can be introduced using `@moduledoc`.
-We'll discuss it further when we get to modules.
+We'll discuss it further when we get to the modules section.
 - Function documentation: Can be introduced using `@doc`.
-We'll discuss it further when we get to functions.
+We'll discuss it further when we get to the functions section.

 ## 1. Single-line comment
 We can introduce a single-line comment using the following syntax: